stijn-geerits/Qwirkle/README.md

 # Getting started
 ## Windows:
 * Dowload the newest version of python on: https://www.python.org/downloads/
-* Install pygame by entering `pip install pygame` in to the cmd.
+* Install pygame by entering following command in to the cmd:
+`pip install pygame`
-* Download this repository as a zip and exrtact the zip in a chosen folder.
+* Download this repository as a zip and extract the zip in a chosen folder.
-* Locate your cmd to that folder en enter `python qwirkle.py`.
+* Locate your cmd to that folder en enter:
+`python qwirkle.py`

 ## macOS:
 * Download the latest version of python on: https://www.python.org/downloads/